 - Share that two ways we learn about the Scriptures are by hearing the Word of God proclaimed at Mass and by listening to the Sunday homily.
-We can also read Scripture with our friends and family and discuss what we read. - Invite the pastor or parish deacon to visit the group and explain the process he uses in preparing a homily. - Help the young people to select a Gospel passage to read and prepare a talk about the passage. - Have the youth write their own brief reflections on the Scripture passages they have chosen and share these with the rest of the group.
+We can also read Scripture with our friends and family and discuss what we read. - Invite the pastor or parish deacon to visit the class and explain the process of they use in preparing a homily. - ▶ Help the students to select a Gospel passage to read and prepare a talk about the passage. - ▶ Have the students write their own brief reflections on the Scripture passages they have chosen and share these with the rest of the class.